powergama/powergama/userguide/scenario_generation.md

 ## Saving grid model to scenario file

-To load an existing grid model and export a scenario file ("scenario.csv"'), run code similar to the following:
+To load an existing grid model and export a scenario file ("scenario.csv"), run code similar to the following:

     >>>import powergama
     >>>import powergama.scenarios